 Tom has 11 years’ experience as a geotechnical engineer in Sydney with experience in undertaking a broad range of geotechnical projects within the Sydney Region and country NSW, having recently worked on numerous Capability Studies of the recent Land Capability assessments in the South West of Sydney, as well as targeted geotechnical investigations for lead-in infrastructure, pavement designs, lot classifications for residential subdivisions, shopping centres, stability assessments and bridges.

-Troy is Branch Manager of Douglas Partner' Darwin office and an Associate Geotechnical Engineer with over eight years' geotechnical engineering experience.
+Troy is a Senior Associate Geotechnical Engineer based in Douglas Partners' Central Coast office with over ten years' geotechnical engineering experience.

 David Holden is an Environmental Scientist and holds a Bachelor of Science (Environmental) degree from the University of Sydney.
 He has over nine years professional experience in the field of contaminated land, with works undertaken including investigations and remediation projects for a range of residential, educational, health and commercial developments involving soil, gas and groundwater contamination issues.